You want a great domain name because you understand the benefits:

 They are called domain name brokers, and you'll want to interview a few to find the one that best matches your drive and personality.

-Here are a few reputable domain name brokers to start your broker due diligence process, in alphabetical order:
+Here are a few reputable domain name brokers to start your broker due diligence process, in alphabetical order (by last name):

 In conclusion, if you want to live in one of the most desirable cities in the world, you need to realize that you will pay a premium.
 So it is with a desirable domain name.